 - Fighting Childhood Obesity with Unit Dose Packaging of Non-Carbonated Beverages

 Fighting Childhood Obesity with Unit Dose Packaging of Non-Carbonated BeveragesFri Jun 27, 2014

 Obesity in America and especially childhood obesity has become a problem not to be ignored.
 With national programs such as Michelle Obama’s “Let’s Move” and Jennifer Lopez’s new Center for a Healthy Childhood, it is apparent that people really want to help in the fight.

-“Soda is the third largest source of calories for children ages 2-18.”
-Schools, parental associations along with beverage companies are beginning to take a hard look at how they can help make a difference.
-Many educational centers have removed carbonated drinks from their vending machines in an effort to challenge the children to make healthy choices.
+“Soda is the third-largest source of calories for children ages 2-18.”
+Schools, parental associations along beverage companies are beginning to take a hard look at how they can help make a difference.
+Many educational centers have removed carbonated drinks from their vending machines in an effort to challenge children to make healthy choices.

-Marketers for products such as these are looking to the packaging community to find a cost effective unit dose package that can be used in lunch boxes or sold at school cafeterias.
-We are pleased to confirm that there are several great ways to package these products for an easy to use and convenient standpoint.
-Whether it is a blister, pouch, or die cut packet, there are several options worth exploring.
-Producing a die cut packet or custom blister pack with the shape and graphics of the full-size unit offers the marketer instant brand recognition while getting samples and convenient on the go packages into future customers hands.
+Marketers for products such as these are looking to the packaging community to find a cost-effective unit dose package that can be used in lunch boxes or sold at school cafeterias.
+We are pleased to confirm that there are several great ways to package these products from an easy-to-use and convenient standpoint.
+Whether it is a blister, pouch, or die-cut packet, there are several options worth exploring.
+Producing a die-cut packet or custom blister pack with the shape and graphics of the full-size unit offers the marketer instant brand recognition while getting samples and convenient on-the-go packages into future customer's hands.